akedjouadj/risingBALLER/readme.md

 To run the masked players prediction on the provided StatsBomb dataset, use the following command: `python masked_players_prediction/train.py`

-You can modified the training hyperparameters in `config/masked_players_prediction/config.json`, the training outputs will be saved by default in `outputs/masked_players_prediction/`.
+You can modified the training hyperparameters in the default config, the training outputs will be saved by default in [outputs](outputs/).

-You also have a straightforward google colab notebooks for masked players prediction in `notebooks\train_masked_players_prediction.ipynb`.
+You also have a straightforward google colab notebooks for masked players prediction in [notebooks\train_masked_players_prediction.ipynb](notebooks\train_masked_players_prediction.ipynb).

 #### Applications
-RisingBALLER embeddings can be used out of the box for multiple applications (see the paper).
+RisingBALLER embeddings can be used out of the box for multiple applications.

-The model I trained on the StatsBomb dataset provided player embeddings that were used to build the player retrieval app **RisB-Profiler**.
+The model I trained on the StatsBomb dataset provided player embeddings that were used to build the player retrieval app [RisB-Profiler](https://risb-profiler.streamlit.app/).
+The weights are available at [notebooks/pretrained_ckpt](notebooks/pretrained_ckpt/) alongside with the players and positions embeddings.

-I'm preparing a notebook on how to load the trained model embeddings (players, positions, teams) and use them out of the box for various analyses.
-You can find it at `notebooks/analyze_embeddings.ipynb`, with further content coming soon.
+You can find a notebook on how to load the trained model embeddings (players, positions, teams) and use them out of the box for various applications in [notebooks/analyze_embeddings.ipynb](notebooks/analyze_embeddings.ipynb).

 #### Next Match Statistics Prediction
 Using a RisingBALLER backbone, you can fine-tune a model on various player, team, and match-level tasks.
 I introduced **next match statistics prediction** in the paper, demonstrating performance that outperforms a strong baseline in **10/16** statistics of interest.

 This task requires more data preparation, as you need to aggregate data from past matches to represent the temporal positional embeddings (see the architecture).
-I'm finalizing the code and data used to reproduce the results presented in the paper, and it will be added soon!
+The code and data used to reproduce the results presented in the paper will be added soon!

 #### Citation